gurpreetsinghmatharoo/gamemakerhow/contribute.md

 ## Guidelines

+***If you're only submitting a question, you can skip the guidelines and go straight to the [Contact](## Contact) section.***

-To make sure that our questions stay consistent, we've set up some guidelines:
+To make sure that our questions & answers stay consistent, we've set up some guidelines:

 - Question must be one-liner
 - Answer must not exceed 100 words, or 150 at most